The Ultimate Guide to the Best Dumplings in NYC

 They’re bigger than most, stuffed with spicy lamb meatballs and served in a pool of sweet and sour sauce.
 Xi’an Famous Foods certainly earns a ranking as some of the best dumplings in NYC.

-This sister-owned, scratch-made Taiwanese dumpling house is filled with Instagram-friendly vibes.
+Mimi Cheng's, a sister-owned, scratch-made Taiwanese dumpling house, is filled with Instagram-friendly vibes.
 They proudly stuff each pocket with high-quality meat and produce hailing from small, sustainable family farms from Upstate New York.

 Signature flavors like the pasture-raised heritage pork and chive as well as the mighty veggie are some of the best dumplings in NYC and are available year-round.
 They also offer out-of-the-box specials, like cacio e pepe or buffalo chicken, which change each month.